 - Chemicals in Food May Harm Children, Pediatricians’ Group Says (The New York Times)

 Worried about chemical additives in your food?
 Come see us.

-If you’re concerned about the possible harmful effects of additives in your food, whether your family is being exposed to them, and how to reduce or eliminate this danger to your health, please come in and see one of our Westchester Health pediatricians.
+If you’re concerned about the possible harmful effects of additives in your food, whether your family is being exposed to them, and how to reduce or eliminate this danger to your health, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 We will listen to your concerns and answer all your questions, or refer you to someone who can so you can have peace of mind.
 Whenever, wherever you need us, we’re here for you.